 From a young age, Peter Hoblitzell, of Towson, Md., could be found digging around in the woods and streams near his house.
 Eventually, he began exploring local forests and national parks.
 Endlessly exploring, he found his love of the outdoors and knew this was a lifelong interest and passion.

 “My study abroad trips were obviously wildly different in their own ways,” says Peter, “but similar in how rich the learning potential is when we find ourselves experiencing an entirely different culture and environment for the first time.”

-For his senior capstone experience, Peter worked as Naturalist at the Marshy Point Nature Center where he had the opportunity to put the concepts and processes he learned throughout his school career to work.
+For his senior capstone experience, Peter worked as a Naturalist at the Marshy Point Nature Center where he had the opportunity to put the concepts and processes he learned throughout his school career to work.
 There he designed curriculum, created activities, and led environmental education programs for children.

 Peter now works at Mahan Rykiel Associates as an Environmental Specialist where he is leading field visits, assessing site viability, processing field data, and determining species lists for planting plans.
-All these acts are done in effort to re-forest land upstream of the Chesapeake Bay to mitigate the effects of storm water runoff and begin to repair the watershed.
+The impact?
+His work is supporting the re-forestation of land upstream of the Chesapeake Bay to mitigate the effects of storm water runoff and begin to repair the watershed.

 “Throughout my time at Stevenson, I was consistently inspired and impressed by my peers’ dedication to advocacy for betterment of themselves and their respective communities.
 My classmates showed me the kind of dedication it takes to create change from the ground up.”